RadImageNet-VQA: A Large-Scale CT and MRI Dataset for Radiologic Visual Question Answering: Conclusion

 \section{Conclusion}

-In this work, we introduce RadImageNet-VQA, a large-scale CT/MRI dataset built through a rigorous QA-generation pipeline for radiologic VQA.
+In this work, we introduce RadImageNet-VQA, a large-scale CT/MRI dataset for radiologic VQA built through a rigorous QA-generation pipeline.
 It includes both a training set and a curated benchmark, covering multiple tasks and anatomy regions.
 Our experiments show that fine-grained pathology identification remains challenging for current models.
-Fine-tuning existing VLMs on RadImageNet-VQA yields substantial performance gains, while greatly reducing text-based shortcuts, which demonstrate its potential to be a valuable resource for developing and assessing stronger medical VLMs for radiology.
+Fine-tuning current VLMs on RadImageNet-VQA yields substantial performance gains, while greatly reducing text-based shortcuts, which demonstrate its potential to be a valuable resource for developing and assessing stronger medical VLMs for radiology.